techprimate/TPPDF/README.md

 But there are some limitations:

 - Only one line.
 If you want multiple lines, add multiple commands
-- Currently only `AddText` and `AddAttributedText` are supported as header or footer command
+- Currently only `AddText`, `AddAttributedText`, and `AddImage` are supported as header or footer command

 ## Communication